The College of Social Sciences, Mathematics and Education (CSSME)

 The CSSME faculty members are campus leaders in the University’s global education initiatives, teaching in Global Issues and other international-based courses and mentoring students pursuing the Certificate in International Studies (CIS).
 Our faculty strongly encourages study abroad/travel

 .
 CSSME faculty have taken more than 40 trips since 1995 to cities such as Amsterdam, London, Paris, and Rome, and a number of countries in Europe and the far east.
-Many of the University’s global education requirements are taught through our GWA, HIS, and IST programs.
+Many of the University’s global education requirements are taught through our political science, history and international studies programs.

 The College has several dedicated facilities including specialized education classrooms and high-tech classrooms